 Exercise Physiology and Nutrition

 The exercise physiology and nutrition program allows students to focus on understanding the determinants of physical activity and energy expenditure, adaptations to exercise that impact human work performance and disease risk, and exercise metabolism and nutrition.
-Although not required, a graduate student may earn a verification statement by completing required classes in the MSU dietetics program in order to become a Registered Dietitian.
+A graduate student may earn a verification statement by completing required classes in the MSU dietetics program.
 The verification statement is needed in order to apply to an accredited dietetic internship.
-A strength of this graduate program is the opportunity for students to participate in research within the Movement Science or Nutrition Research Laboratories.
+A strength of this graduate program is the opportunity for students to participate in research within the Health and Human Performance or Nutrition Research Laboratories.

 Graduate programs in Exercise Physiology and Nutrition will customize their programs for future employment within a variety of fields including:

 - Clinical and/or cardiac rehabilitation centers

 - Sports nutritionist and other nutrition fields (requires RD)

 Ideally, entering graduate students will have completed a bachelor's degree in Exercise Science, Nutrition, or a closely related field (e.g., Biology, Pre-Physical Therapy) with appropriate background course work (e.g., chemistry, biology, anatomy, physiology).
 Students without an appropriate undergraduate background may still enter the program, but will be required to take a number of undergraduate prerequisite courses prior to graduate course work.

 - Undergraduate preparation (GPA and strength of prerequisite course work)

 - Goodness of fit and how consistent interests and goals of student align with research and outreach goals of faculty (to be addressed in personal essay)